Exploring QCD matter in extreme conditions with Machine Learning: Lattice QCD

-However, the naive PCA analysis by definition is limited to linear transformations, thus not suited for more complicated transitions with non-linear patterns.
-Like it is shown in Ref.~\cite{2017PhRvE..95f2122H} that the vorticity structure in the BSI model and XY model can not be captured from raw spin configurations by the PCA, and thus motivated to embark on nonlinear unsupervised machine learning algorithms.
-Ref.~\cite{2017NatPh..13..435V} proposed a \textit{confusion scheme} which does not depend on labelled data and therefore can be taken as a generic tool to investigate upexplored phases of matter.
-Basically, the neural network is trained via deliberately by hand -“labelled” data for confusion purpose, then the performance of the trained network was found to give a universal \textit{W-shape} as a function of the guessed critical point for the parameter (e.g., chemical potential or temperature).
-This interesting idea got successfully demonstrated on Kitaev chain for topological phase transition, the classical Ising system for thermal phase transition and also the quantum many-body-localization transition in a disordered Random-field Heisenberg chain.
-However, this framework failed when applied on 2D XY model (with original unprocessed spin configurations as input) which shows unconventional topological phase transition, as demonstrated in Ref.~\cite{2018PhRvB..97d5207B}.
+However, the naive PCA analysis has inherent limitations due to the involved linear transformations, rendering it unsuitable for deciphering more intricate transitions characterized by non-linear patterns.
+As illustrated in Ref.~\cite{2017PhRvE..95f2122H}, the vorticity structure in the BSI model and XY model could not be captured from raw spin configurations by the PCA, thus motivating the exploration of nonlinear unsupervised machine learning algorithms.
+Ref.~\cite{2017NatPh..13..435V} proposed a \textit{confusion scheme}, which does not depend on labeled data and therefore can be taken as a generic tool to investigate unexplored phases of matter.
+Basically, the neural network is trained on deliberately by hand -“labeled” data for confusion purposes, then the performance of the trained network was found to give a universal \textit{W-shape} as a function of the guessed critical point for the parameter (e.g., chemical potential or temperature).
+This interesting idea was successfully demonstrated on Kitaev chain for topological phase transition, the classical Ising system for thermal phase transition, and also the quantum many-body-localization transition in a disordered Random-field Heisenberg chain.
+However, this framework failed when applied to 2D XY model (with original unprocessed spin configurations as input) which shows unconventional topological phase transition, as demonstrated in Ref.~\cite{2018PhRvB..97d5207B}.
 It is found that significant feature engineering on the spin configurations is needed for the correct phase classification, which is closely related to the underlying vortex patterns of the KT transition.